 Management and treatment of vaginismus

 Vaginismus is a treatable condition.
 It is usually treated with a combination of Kegel exercises which help to relax the pelvic floor and some form of counselling to help the patient deal with the underlying psychological stressors.
 Some women have found using cannabis-infused lubricant during intercourse to be a soothing natural remedy for pain during sex.
-CBD rich personal lubricants such as Enigma Sensation are known for their therapeutic and pain-relieving benefits and are a great natural alternative to anaesthetic creams.
+CBD rich personal lubricants such as Enigma Sensation and cannabis infused suppositories such as Enigma Comfort are known for their therapeutic and pain-relieving benefits and are a great natural alternative to anesthetic creams.
 A growing trend has seen more women seek out and use CBD wellness products such as Enigma Serenity (cannabis supplement) and Enigma Zen (cannabis vape) to manage their vaginsmus-related triggers such as anxiety and stress.
 These CBD-rich products boast a number of therapeutic benefits which many women swear by and are increasingly being incorporated as part of a holistic wellness regimen.